NabiilahArdini/UnsupervisedLearning/quiz.md

  - [ ] 1 PC (PC 1 only)
 ___

-Another great implementation of PCA is to visualize high dimensional data into 2 dimensional plot for various purposes, such as cluster analysis or detecting any outliers.
+Another great implementation of PCA is to visualize high dimensional data into 2 dimensional plot for various purposes, such as cluster analysis or detecting outliers.
 In order to visualize the PCA, use `plot.PCA()` function to the `pca_coffee`.
 This will generate an individual PCA plot.

 ```
 # your code here